-Post-Exposure Prophylaxis of Influenza in Pediatric Subjects
+Post-Exposure Prophylaxis of Influenza in Pediatric and Adolescent Subjects (5 to < 18 Years of Age)

-The safety and effectiveness of XOFLUZA for post-exposure prophylaxis in adolescents (12 years to < 18 years) is supported by one randomized, double-blind, controlled trial conducted in Japan (Trial 4) [see Clinical Studies (14.3)].
+The safety and effectiveness of XOFLUZA for post-exposure prophylaxis in pediatric and adolescent subjects 5 to less than 18 years of age is supported by one randomized, double-blind, controlled trial conducted in Japan Trial T0834 [see Clinical Studies (14.3)].
 Subjects in this trial were randomized in a 1:1 ratio to receive XOFLUZA or placebo.
-A total of 12 subjects from \geq 12 to < 18 years of age received XOFLUZA.
-The incidence of RT-PCR-confirmed symptomatic influenza was similar in the XOFLUZA and placebo arms in the limited number of adolescent subjects aged 12 to 17 years of age [see Clinical Studies (14.3)].
-Adverse events reported in adolescent subjects were similar to those reported in adults in the same trial [see Adverse Reactions (6.1)].
+A total of 69 subjects from 5 to <18 years of age in Trial T0834 received XOFLUZA.
+The incidence of RT-PCR-confirmed symptomatic influenza in pediatric subjects 5 to <18 years of age was similar to that observed in adult subjects [see Clinical Pharmacology (12.3), and Clinical Studies (14.3)].
+Efficacy was extrapolated from adults based on comparable PK exposures in adults, adolescents and pediatric subjects 5 to <18 years of age.

+Adverse events reported in pediatric and adolescent subjects were similar to those reported in adults in the same trial [see Adverse Reactions (6.1)].